-Guidelines for Geotechnical Site Investigation for Residential Building Consents in Hastings District (draft final - December 2018).
+Guidelines for Geotechnical Site Investigation for Residential Building Consents in Hastings District (June 2019).

 The guidelines were developed with input from a panel of geotechnical engineering experts appointed by the Council.
 The guidelines were revised and finalised in December 2018 following a process of public consultation.
 Council is now in the process of contacting all submitters to the draft document advising the guidelines have been updated.

 Interactive GNS liquefaction indicator maps are available through the Hawke's Bay Emergency Management Group website.